 Why Rent To Own? – Sometimes people are in difficult situations with their credit that prevents them from a) purchasing a home or b) keeping the home they already have.
 Occasionally we have people come to us for optimum mortgage and we are simply not able to get one for them in any of the conventional ways so we offer them rent to own.

-Scenario #1 – Our client would like to get on the property ladder but has very poor credit with large debt and/or no down payment.
+Scenario #1 – Our client would like to get on the property ladder but has very poor credit with large debt and/or lower down payment.

 Scenario # 2 – Our client has a home and a mortgage.
 The mortgage is due for refinance and the client can no longer qualify for a mortgage due to very poor credit and large debt and will lose the home.